PSY-30061 - Final Year Project (Double) - ISP

 Description for 2024/25

-The Final Year Project module, which runs over Autumn and Spring Semesters, provides final year students with the opportunity to put into practice the scholarship and research methods skills they have developed over the Psychology Course.
-Successful completion of a Final Year Project is also a prerequisite for a psychology degree that confers the Graduate Basis for Chartered Membership of the British Psychological Society, which hugely facilitates pursuing a professional career in Psychology.
-Students should identify a supervisor from Psychology Academic Staff with research knowledge of an area in which they wish to conduct research.
-In consultation with their supervisor, students design, conduct and write-up a piece of original empirical work.
-Students also construct and present a poster about their research project in the first semester.
-The Project Research Report and Poster marks contribute to the module assessment.
-The academic, logical, numerical, IT, communication and organizational skills developed and practiced on this module are vital for postgraduate study in psychology and are regarded highly by potential employers.
+The Final Year Project module, which runs over Autumn and Spring Semesters, offers the opportunity to put into practice all the scholarship and research methods skills developed over the Psychology Course.
+Successful completion of the Final Year Project is a prerequisite for a psychology degree to confer British Psychological Society Chartership, which is necessary to pursue any professional career in psychology.
+You will identify a supervisor from Psychology Academic Staff with specialist knowledge in an area in which they wish to conduct research.
+After consulting with your supervisor, you will design, conduct and write-up a piece of original empirical work.
+You will also engage in a project planning discussion with your supervisors about your research project at the end of the first semester.
+The Project Research Report and project planning discussion marks contribute to the module assessment, while the academic, logical, numerical, IT, communication and organizational skills developed and practiced on this module are vital for postgraduate study in psychology and are regarded highly by potential employers.

 Aims